The Bankrate promise

-Guaranteed acceptance life insurance policies are typically more expensive, but can be appealing because health status is not used to determine eligibility.
+Guaranteed acceptance life insurance policies are typically more expensive but may be appealing because health status is not used to determine eligibility.
 Also known as guaranteed issue or final expense insurance, guaranteed acceptance life insurance policies are often used to cover burial and other end-of-life costs.
 Guaranteed issue whole life is generally available up to $50,000, but some companies restrict it to lower amounts.

 Group life insurance

-Group life insurance coverage is typically offered in the form of an employer-sponsored plan and is part of a company’s benefits package.
+Group life insurance coverage is typically offered in the form of an employer-sponsored plan as part of a company’s benefits package.
 The employer holds the master policy and controls decisions, whereas employees are certificate holders if they opt in to coverage.
-Because of this, group life insurance often does not require a physical and the premium is discounted.
+Because of this, group life insurance often does not require a physical, and the premium is usually discounted.
 Typically, the coverage limits for this type of insurance will be capped fairly low, though you often have the option to purchase additional insurance if you complete a medical questionnaire.

 Term life insurance

-Term life insurance is the type of policy that is only in effect for a certain amount of time.
+Term life insurance is a type of policy that is only in effect for a certain amount of time.
 If you pass away during the term, the death benefit will be paid out to your beneficiaries.
 After the term ends, your policy will expire unless you have purchased a policy that has the option to convert or renew.
-You can not borrow against these types of policies, which makes them much less expensive versus other types of life insurance products.
-Numerous providers offer no-exam options for term life insurance but you will need to fill out an application that may include medical questions.
+You can not borrow against these types of policies, which usually makes them much less expensive than other types of life insurance products.
+Numerous providers offer no-exam options for term life insurance, but you will need to fill out an application that may include medical questions.